 All hoes have the same basic structure and purpose: a long handle with a paddle, blade, or stirrup at the end, typically at an angle to the handle.
 The uses for hoes are to cultivate garden soil and to remove weeds.
 Even with this basic design there are a few variations, and using hoes in the garden successfully means choosing the right one:

 Paddle, or Draw, hoe.
 The basic garden hoe goes by many names, including paddle, draw, chopping, or planter.
-The paddle at the end of the handle is a small rectangle (approximately 6 by 4 inches or 15 by 10 cm.), angled at 90 degrees.
+The paddle at the end of the handle is a small rectangle, approximately 6 by 4 inches (15 x 10 cm.), angled at 90 degrees.
 This is a good general hoe that can help you dislodge weeds by the root or mound and shape soil.
 You can find versions of this with smaller paddles for tight spaces and in lighter weights.
 If you aren’t sure how to use a hoe that is more specialized, this is a good place to start.

 Stirrup hoe.
 Also known as a shuffle or loop hoe, this hoe has an attachment that looks like the stirrup on a saddle.
 While the paddle hoe is usually used by pulling it back or making a chopping motion, you can use the stirrup with a back-and-forth motion that really helps to dig out stubborn weeds without displacing a lot of soil.

 Collinear, or Onion, hoe.
-The paddle or blade on this type of hoe is long and thin, often about 7 by 1 inch (18 by 3 cm.).
+The paddle or blade on this type of hoe is long and thin, often about 7 by 1 inch (18 x 2.5 cm.).
 This hoe is designed to weed in narrow spaces and the blade rides parallel to the surface of the soil.
-Because of the angle of the blade, you can use it without bending over, which is great for the back.
+Due to the angle of the blade, you can use it without bending over, which is great for the back.

 Warren, or Dutch, hoe.
 This hoe has a flat blade or paddle, attached at a 90-degree angle, but unlike the basic paddle hoe, the shape is a triangle or spade.
 The pointy part faces out and is used to get into tight spaces or to dig out difficult weeds.